-Adopt the Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
+Recommend the Watermaster Board to adopt the Semi-Annual OBMP Status Reports 2013-2 and 2014-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.

 D. SAN ANTONIO WATER COMPANY - APPLICATION FOR RECHARGE (Page 67)